 “This facility is magnificent,” said John Knapp, Virginia state director for U.S. Sen. Tim Kaine, who served in the Army Reserve.
 “When a young soldier walks into a facility like this, he walks in feeling like, ‘The Army cares about me.’”

-The complex consists of a 33,170-square-foot training center, a 7,526-square-foot organizational maintenance shop and a 4,961-square-foot, unheated storage building.
-It’s US Green Building Council (USGBC) LEED Gold Certified and includes a geothermal Heating, Ventilation and Air Conditioning system, tankless hot water heating and LED interior lighting.
+The complex consists of a 33,170-square-foot training center, 7,526-square-foot organizational maintenance shop and 4,961-square-foot, unheated storage building.
+It received U.S. Green Building Council LEED Gold certification and includes a geothermal HVAC system, tankless hot water heating and LED interior lighting.

 “This is a unique facility in the 99th RSC’s 13-state region, in that it is the only example of geothermal energy that we have,” Maj.
 Gen. William D. Razz Waff said.